 4. Sure Petcare SureFeed Microchip Pet Feeder

-This feeder uses your pet’s existing microchip or a supplied RFID tag to control access, making it a practical option for homes with multiple pets.
-The bowl seals tightly to help keep food fresh, and the design is straightforward for everyday use.
-It's especially helpful for pets on prescription diets or those prone to food stealing.
+This feeder recognizes your cat’s microchip or an included RFID tag, making it practical for homes with multiple pets or those on special diets.
+The bowl seals tightly to help keep food fresh, and the design is straightforward for daily feeding routines.
+It's especially useful for preventing food stealing and managing prescription diets.

 What We Like: